The Best of Slovenia

 Sašo: Built-in babysitters.
 This is our living room.
 This is where we spend rainy afternoons.

 Rick: This is very comfortable and very spacious, really.
-Above Grandma and Grandpa's...now, I still can't get over that, because — I've got to say — in America, there is this stigma about people in their thirties still with their mom and dad, raising their kids upstairs.
+Above Grandma and Grandpa's!
+Now, I still can't get over that, because — I've got to say — in America, there is a stigma about people in their 30s still with their mom and dad, raising their kids upstairs.

 Sašo: That's the usual thing around here.